-Designing a great user experience isn’t just about what your product can do for users — it’s also about how your product makes people feel when they’re using it.
+User experience optimization isn’t just about what your product can do for users — it’s also about how your product makes people feel when they’re using it.

-But from a business perspective, improving user experience (UX) does much more than simply delight your users.
+But from a business perspective, optimizing the user experience (UX) does much more than simply delight your users.
 Developing a better UX strategy today can save you time and money in the long run.

 The purpose of a UX strategy is to align business goals with product design and development to ensure every customer interaction is optimized for a specific outcome.
 By pinpointing user needs and building a product that caters to your customers (rather than the other way around), you can create products that better match your customer needs with less trial and error (and expenses!).